1iveowl/WebsocketClientLite.PCL/README.md

         clientPingMessage: "my ping message"); // default no message when set to null.
 ```

 It is only possible to define the client ping message as a `string`.
-If more advanced scenarios are needed the `ISender` now has a `SendPing`method for sending client pings.
+If more advanced scenarios are needed the `ISender` has a `SendPing` method that can be used for full control when sending client pings.

 ## New in version 6.4